 Step 2.
 Click Partition Recovery Wizard on the left side of the window.
 Then Select the deleted partition to be recovered, then click Next.

 Step 3.
 Here you can see 2 modes of searching.
-It’s recommended that you use Fast Search for time-saving purposes, if it doesn’t work or you want to perform a deep search of your disk, you can utilize Full Search.
+It’s recommended that you use Fast Search for time-saving purposes, if it doesn’t work, utilize Full Search.
 Click Next to move on.

 Step 4.
 The lost partitions will be listed in the list box, select the partition that needs to be recovered, then click Proceed.